naschorr/hawking/docs/building_modules.md

 }
 ```

-Module specific configuration files can be loaded via the `load_module_config` function in [utilities.py](https://github.com/naschorr/hawking/blob/master/code/common/utilities.py).
-It returns a `dict` corresponding to the key-value pairs inside the configuration file and can be invoked like so:
+Module specific configuration files can be loaded via the `load_module_config` function in [utilities.py](https://github.com/naschorr/hawking/blob/master/code/common/utilities.py), which just takes a path to a directory containing the `config.json` file.
+It returns a `dict` corresponding to the key-value pairs inside the module configuration file, and the global Hawking `config.json` file (with the module's configuration file taking precendence, so be careful!).
+It can be invoked like so:

 ```
 from common import utilities